 Ten-year-old Abby and her 7-year-old brother, Jonah, have just moved to Smithville.
 Abby is having trouble fitting in.
 One night, her brother drags her down to the basement with reports of something strange going on with the old mirror and, when Abby goes to investigate, they are pulled inside!

 They find themselves in a forest and quickly make a daring rescue.
 But…oops!
 Their bravery might just rob Snow White of her happy ending.

 What follows is a fun, exciting adventure where Abby and Jonah do their best to set this fairy tale to rights so they can find their way home.

 This is a super fun story to read.
-Abby is one of the funniest and snarkiest characters in a tween novel.
+Abby is one of the funniest and snarkiest characters I’ve ever read.
 She is freshly captivating and clever; her voice is spot on.
 I read this to my daughter at bedtime and we had difficulty putting it down.
 Mlynowski has an enviable gift for giving her characters unique voices – I fell in love with Abby as soon as we were introduced.
 In fact, I had to do a little research after our first read to see whether or not this was Abby and Jonah’s first adventure; the characters were so well developed it felt like jumping in mid series.

 The book refreshes the old Snow White fairy tale.
 The old fable is a wonderful story but, overall, not a story we want our girls to live their lives by.
 Whatever After manages to stay true to the old tale while bringing a modern twist to the story.
-Not only does Snow White end up rescuing the prince, but when asked for her hand in marriage, she says she’s not looking for a serious relationship yet.
-She needs to focus on her queenly duties, and she is only 16.
-They decide to take things slowly.
+Not only does Snow White perform her own daring rescue, but she takes a tip from Abbey make her dreams come true all on her own.
 Good idea, Snow.